dtk/dtk-graph-example1-app/README.md

 ## Deploy with docker-compose

-To deploy node app with docker-compose, first populate REDIS_HOST and REDIS_PASSWORD values in docker-compose.yml and then do following:
+To deploy node app with docker-compose, first populate REDIS_HOST, REDIS_PORT and REDIS_PASSWORD values in docker-compose.yml and then do following:
 ```
 docker-compose up -d
 Creating network "dtk-graph-example1-app_default" with the default driver